Code-Institute-Submissions/ExploreNepal/TEST.md

 ### Javascript
 - Ran all codes through [JSHINT](https://jshint.com/)
- - One errors which state that $ and google in undefined
+ - One errors which state that $ and google in undefined ; I have done some research on this and also approach to the community on slack and found that my JSHINT on my browser assume that I am not using jQuery therefore error shown, > clicked on configure option on top of JSHINT page and found jQuery option was not ticked, I ticked jQuery and re-ran the codes few times and all passed without any issue.
+ - One missing semicolon error shown when I did my final check after making some changes to the code , and this was easy fix.

+### Lighthouse
+- Lighthouse test was performed on devtool to check the site's performance and Accessibility, initially report showed performance score only 53 and I spotted that larger image sizes were causing issue , I have then compressed all the large sized pictures and uploaded again which then [lifted the performance score to 71](assets/images/lighthouse.jpg).

 # Site Testing on Live page - Test carried on Desktop, Laptop, iPad, IPhone and Android phones.
-- Navbar testing - Display correctly and work to direct the correct section(s) across all devices
+- Navbar testing - Display correctly and work to direct the correct section(s) across all devices, toggle button collapse upon clicking and and navbar hidden once clicked on nav-item and re-appear again once clicked on toggle button
-- Background video of 'Home' section - Video did not play on iPhone 11 - issue not ressolved yet as could not find any possible way to fix this
+- Background video of on landing page - Video did not play on iPhone 11 - issue not ressolved yet , done plenty of research on Google, stackoverflow and also approached to slack team, tutor support and mentor as well but couldnt ressolve this, most of the resourses advised to use 'playsinline' attribute within img tag for this issue to be solved which was already in my codes but still not working.
+Unable to identify this issue or it could be something wrong with phone setting as well.
 - Flag's waving animation - Flag on the center of landing page waving on all screen
 - Carousel of 'Information' section - Carousel is sliding the descriptions and images accordingly without any issue
 - Buttons - all the buttons working as expected, The clicked button(s) are showing the correct image(s) and description(s) when clicked